braycarlson/alphares/README.md

 1. Close Fortnite.
 2. Press `Win + R` to open a "Run" window.
-3. In the box, type: `%localappdata%` and press Enter.
+3. In the "Run" box, type: `%localappdata%` and press Enter.
 4. From there, you will have to navigate to: `FortniteGame/Saved/Config/WindowsClient/GameUserSettings.ini`.
 5. Right-click on `GameUserSettings.ini`, then select "Properties".
 6. A dialog box will open where you can uncheck the "Read-only" box, and then press "Apply".